schlotg/viage-shopping-list/README.md

 # Viage Shopping List Tutorial
-This is a Viage tutorial that demonstrates how to build a simple shopping list app from the ground up using the [Viage framework and CLI.
+This is a Viage tutorial that demonstrates how to build a simple shopping list app from the ground up using the Viage framework and CLI.
 It assumes you are familiar with TypeScript and modern DOM APIs.
+THe web version of this tutorial can be found at the [Viage Website](https://schlotg.github.io)

 ## What is Viage?
 Viage is a minimal web framework that is also fast and easy to use.
-You can find out more about it [here](https://github.com/schlotg/viage)
+You can find out more about it [here](https://schlotg.github.io/)

 ## Tutorial
 You can view what we are about to build in its final form [here](https://schlotg.github.io/shopping-list.html#home)